Below is a reading sample excerpt from my first book, The Deity Jewels: Part One, The Prophecy!

 “Mother?”
 Eva whispered.
-Ritalia glimpsed at her daughter one last time.
+Ritalia glimpsed at her daughter.
 Trying to take it all in one last time, she froze.
 Her long blonde curls, her bright blue eyes, her tiny hands, her button nose, her beautiful face.
 “I wish I could see her grow.”

 “Thee will,” Vitality’s voice whispered.
 The goddess’s presence suddenly gave Ritalia a newfound strength.
 The young queen stood tall as she spun around to stand her ground.
 Eva tried to reach out to her, but Zyro held her back.
 Ritalia could hear her daughter’s pleas, but she fought not to look back.
-Ritalia could listen to Zyro struggling with the lift ropes.
+Ritalia barely heard Zyro struggling with the lift ropes.
 The footfalls grew closer and louder.
 Blood roared in the queen’s ears as she remained steadfast.

 “Mother!”
 Eva screamed.
 Ritalia couldn’t fight it.
 She glanced back to see Evaleana’s face soaked with tears as she continued to reach out for her.
 Ritalia lifted her hand towards her.
 Tears gushed down her face as she gathered her power.
 Before her magic could send the dumbwaiter down, the man from her vision stepped into the doorway.

 “Face me, Enchantress Ritalia,” the man’s low voice commanded.
-The world seemed to stop moving as she held Eva’s fretful eyes.
+The world seemed to stop moving as she held Eva’s fretful gaze.

 “I love you,” she breathed as she flicked her wrist.
 An energy field of glistening blue luminance encased the dumbwaiter.
 Before the children were out of Ritalia’s sight, a sword plunged through her gut.
 She gasped as she felt the blade rip through her body.